 I woke up in my bachelor pad Airbnb and used the restroom.
 Coming back to my room, I noticed my key inside the keyhole.
-I was very confused as to how it got there.
+I was baffled as to how it got there.
 Was that my key?
 Was it the owner’s second key?
 I was pretty sure I took the key out, but I couldn’t find mine.
-Great, I slept with the key inside the keyhole so anybody could have just walked inside.
+Great, I slept with the key inside the keyhole, so anybody could have just walked inside.

-I drove to downtown Vancouver so I could check out a store called Long Tall Sally.
+I drove to downtown Vancouver, so I could check out a store called Long Tall Sally.
 They make clothes for tall women and closed all of their US locations several years ago.
-I’ve had to order clothes online and this was my chance to try on some clothes in person.
-Driving through the city was frustrating and I was realizing more and more that I don’t want to live in a large city any longer.
+I’ve had to order clothes online, and this was my chance to try on some clothes in person.
+Driving through the city was frustrating, and I realized that I don’t want to live in a large city any longer.

 After I got my coffee, I drove to the ferry terminal to go to Vancouver Island.
-I arrived at 1:50 pm and the next ferry left at 3:30 pm.
-The attendant said if the ferry was full, I’d have to wait until the next one at 5:30 pm.
-It cost $75 and I patiently waited in my car, praying there was a spot available.
+I arrived at 1:50 pm, and the next ferry left at 3:30 pm.
+The attendant said if the ferry were full, I’d have to wait until the next one at 5:30 pm.
+It cost $75, and I patiently waited in my car, praying there was a spot available.
 Thankfully, I was the last car allowed to board!

 When we arrived, I started driving towards Torino.
 It would take a few hours to get there because it was on the other side of the island.
 The drive was beautiful and felt undiscovered.
 I drove through the tree-filled mountains, passing still lakes as the sun disappeared.

-During the drive, the Brett Kavanaugh hearing was taking place and Facebook offered the option to watch it live.
-I still had cell service so I played the video and I listened to it while I drove.
-I had the time so I was able to listen to most of the hearing.
-In my regular life, I wouldn’t have the time to listen to the whole hearing and instead would have to rely on news outlets to recap it.
+During the drive, the Brett Kavanaugh hearing was taking place, and Facebook offered to watch it live.
+I still had cell service, so I played the video, and I listened to it while driving.
+I had the time, so I was able to listen to most of the hearing.
+I wouldn’t have the time to listen to the whole hearing in my regular life and instead would have to rely on news outlets to recap it.
 It felt awesome to be able to get the whole picture and to make my own conclusions.
 I didn’t have to rely on a reporter’s opinion about what happened.
-Most news outlets in the US unfortunately no longer report the facts without adding their personal opinion to it.
+Unfortunately, most news outlets in the US no longer report the facts without adding their personal opinion to it.

 As we sat there waiting patiently, the boat rocked up and down with each wave.
 I get motion sickness on boats when I can feel waves.
 I tried hard to convince myself that I was fine, but I was on the verge of throwing up.
 I slowly reached into my water-tight bag to find my Dramamine.
-I didn’t have any water with me and even with water, I struggle to swallow pills.
-However, the motion sickness was so bad, I gathered spit in my mouth and was able to get the pill down.
-Thankfully, it worked pretty fast and I avoided having to chuck over the side of the boat.
+I didn’t have any water with me, and even with water, I struggle to swallow pills.
+However, the motion sickness was so bad that I gathered spit in my mouth and got the pill down.
+Thankfully, it worked pretty fast, and I avoided having to chuck over the side of the boat.

 All of a sudden, a whale popped up from the water!
-We mostly just saw the water being sprayed from his blowhole, but then we were able to see the top of his back as he went back into the water.
+We mostly saw the water being sprayed from his blowhole, but then we could see the top of his back as he went back into the water.
 We stayed at the spot for around 30 minutes and were able to see two whales from a distance coming up and back down a few times.

-Next, we went over to some rocks sticking out of the water where a lot of sea lions were sunbathing.
+Next, we went over to some rocks sticking out of the water where many sea lions were sunbathing.
 After watching them jump into the ocean, we drove over to an area where otters were hanging out among seaweed and logs.
 They looked like little stuffed animals just playing around.

 I said my goodbyes to the group and drove over to a fish shack that had good reviews.
 I ate outside in the dark with a dimly-lit light above the table.
-As I ate, I surfed Facebook and saw post after post on both sides of the issue about the Kavanaugh hearing.
+As I ate, I surfed Facebook and saw post after post on both sides of the Kavanaugh hearing issue.
 I tried to tell myself to stop reading.
 Stop surfing.
 It was only making me angry and ruining the good feelings I had from whale watching.
-Eventually, I put the phoneaway and tried my best to be in the moment and enjoy my fish.
+Eventually, I put the phone away and tried my best to be in the moment and enjoy my fish.